 Opinion

-Ortiz Freuler, J. & Quintarelli, S. (2022).
+Ortiz Freuler, J. & Quintarelli, S. (2022, June 28).
 Building a sustainable path towards planetary system of knowledge.
 Euractiv.

 Opinion

-Ortiz Freuler, J. (2020).
+Ortiz Freuler, J. (2020, June 27).
 The case for a digital non-aligned movement.
 Open Democracy.

 Podcast interview

 “The Global South Holds a Better Future of Tech w/ Juan Ortiz Freuler”.
-Tech Won't Save US (July, 2020)
+Tech Won't Save US (2020, July, 16)

 The digital world is fracturing along geopolitical lines.
-As Big Tech profits soar while nations struggle to tax them, a Digital Non-Aligned Movement, led by the Global South, emerges as the key to reclaiming our collective knowledge systems from corporate control, and redirecti
+As Big Tech profits soar while nations struggle to tax them, a Digital Non-Aligned Movement, led by the Global South, emerges as the key to reclaiming our collective knowledge systems from corporate control, and redir

 Commentary

-Wired, “Bridging the Internet’s Digital Language Divide” (June 6, 2019)
+Wired, “Bridging the Internet’s Digital Language Divide” (2019, June 6)

 Commentary

-Washington Post, “The Technology 202: Facebook's messaging plans spark privacy, antitrust concerns around the world” (January 29, 2019)
+Washington Post, “The Technology 202: Facebook's messaging plans spark privacy, antitrust concerns around the world” (2019, January 29)

 2023